-Importantly, note that the PCOR fee is considered a tax that is assessed on the employer (plan sponsor) and, as such, generally may not be paid by the plan or with plan assets.
+Importantly, the PCOR fee is considered a tax that is assessed on the employer (plan sponsor) and, as such, generally may not be paid by the plan or with plan assets.
 Employers that improperly paid or failed to pay PCOR fees in prior years should seek guidance from their legal counsel or tax advisor regarding the appropriate corrective measures and will likely need to file missing or corrected returns.
-In addition, employers can contact the Taxpayer Advocate Service (TAS), an independent organization within the IRS that helps taxpayers and protects taxpayer rights.
+Plan sponsors may not adjust subsequent Forms 720 to correct errors in previous submissions.
+Employers can contact the Taxpayer Advocate Service (TAS), an independent organization within the IRS that helps taxpayers and protects taxpayer rights.
 Information about the TAS can be found in the IRS Instructions for Form 720.